-Participants.
-Study 5a sampled 1,054 participants from Prolific (587 female, 458 male, 9 other; $M{\text{age}} = 35.07$ years, 95% CI = [34.30, 35.84]).
+Study 5a sampled 1,054 participants from Prolific (587 female, 458 male, nine other; M{age} = 35.07 years, 95% CI [34.30, 35.84]).

-Stimuli.
-We used the R package word2vec (Wijffel et al., 2021) to model each description of each positive target from Study 4 as a vector in a 300-dimensional space representing the meaning of all words in the vast Google News text corpus.
+We used the R package word2vec (Wijffels et al., 2023) to model each description of each positive target from Study 4 as a vector in a 300-dimensional space representing the meaning of all words in the vast Google News text corpus.
 We averaged all description vectors separately for each of the 100 targets.
 Within this 300-dimensional space we then calculated the mean Euclidean distance between all targets, determining whether they were described with similar or distinct attributes.

-To sample 10 positive targets with many shared attributes, Study 5a used the k-means algorithm to cluster-analyze the description vectors that modeled the 100 positive targets.

-Study 5a then selected a cluster of 10+ vectors / targets and reduced its size to 10 by deselecting the targets furthest from the cluster's centroid.
+To sample 10 positive targets with many shared attributes, Study 5a used the k-means algorithm to cluster analyze the description vectors that modeled the 100 positive targets.
+Study 5a then selected a cluster of 10+ vectors/targets and reduced its size to 10 by deselecting the targets furthest from the cluster's centroid.

 To sample 10 positive targets with many distinct attributes, Study 5a selected the two of the 100 positive targets whose vectors were furthest from one another.
-The vector of target 3 that Study 5a selected was furthest from the average of the vectors of selected targets 1 and 2, and further from the vectors of selected targets 1 and 2 than the 65th percentile of the distances between the vectors of all 100 targets.
-The vector of selected target 4 was furthest from the average of the vectors of selected targets 1-3 and further from the vectors of selected targets 1-3 than the 65th percentile of the distances between the vectors of all 100 targets.
+The vector of Target 3 that Study 5a selected was furthest from the average of the vectors of selected Targets 1 and 2 and further from the vectors of selected Targets 1 and 2 than the 65th percentile of the distances between the vectors of all 100 targets.
+The vector of selected Target 4 was furthest from the average of the vectors of selected Targets 1-3 and further from the vectors of selected Targets 1-3 than the 65th percentile of the distances between the vectors of all 100 targets.
 We repeated this procedure until we had a sample of 10 targets with many distinct attributes.

-Procedure.
 Perceivers sequentially described the 10 similar or distinct targets on separate screens and in random order given the same instructions as in Study 1.
 Next, they rated the description distinctiveness and valence the same way as in Study 1.
 Study 5a used the same primary and secondary measures of description distinctiveness and valence as Study 1.
-Finally, participants indicated their gender, age, etc.
+Finally, participants indicated their gender, age, and so forth.

-Measures.
 As preregistered, Study 5a excluded one blank or nonsensical description and corrected spelling as in Study 1.